This leaf tissue analysis kit is for one sample. The sample will test the below nutrients.

 Why analyse plant tissue rather than soil?

-This question often arises but is most easily answered when soil analyses tell you that there is a plentiful supply of nutrients from the soil, but that the plant still looks unhealthy.
+This question often arises but is most easily answered when is when your soil analysis tells you that there is a plentiful supply of nutrients from the soil, but that the plant still looks unhealthy.
 In the end, plant tissue analysis is the only true diagnostic of plant nutrient deficiency – it can be used to investigate or confirm nutrient deficiencies in plants.
 Of course what it cannot tell us is why the plant is deficient in a particular nutrient (for that we have to look at soil supply and other factors such as soil pH and plant disease).

 So in summary – plant tissue analysis is an excellent tool for identifying nutrient deficiencies in plants and can be used for determining yield limiting deficiencies (typically NPK + S etc, major nutrients) and quality-limiting deficiencies (trace elements or minor nutrients).
 Identifying these deficiencies can create significant improvements to the bottom line by increasing crop value and possibly reducing unnecessary fertiliser bills.